SenthilNayagan/senthilnayagan.github.io/_posts/data/olap-datastore/apache-pinot/2022-12-12-getting-data-into-pinot.markdown

 - **ORC**
 - **Protocol Buffers**

-Here is the [official documentation](https://docs.pinot.apache.org/basics/data-import/pinot-input-formats#supported-input-formats){:target="_blank"} to learn more about how to configure the properties of input formats.
+Refer the official documentation [here](https://docs.pinot.apache.org/basics/data-import/pinot-input-formats#supported-input-formats){:target="_blank"} to learn more about how to configure the properties of input formats.

 ### Ingesting offline data

+Offline ingestion stores data in offline tables that are kept separate from realtime tables.
 Segments for offline tables are constructed *outside of Pinot*, usually in Hadoop via map-reduce jobs and ingested into Pinot via REST API provided by the Controller.
 Pinot has libraries that can create Pinot segments from input files in AVRO, JSON, or CSV formats in a Hadoop job and send them to the controllers via REST APIs.

 When an offline segment is ingested, the controller looks up the table’s configuration and assigns the segment to the servers that host the table.
 Depending on how many replicas are set up for that table, it may put more than one server in charge of each segment.